roadiz/AbstractBlogTheme/README.md

 #### Override PostContainerControllerTrait behaviour

-Those methods can be overriden to customize your `PostContainerControllerTrait` behaviour.
+Those methods can be overridden to customize your `PostContainerControllerTrait` behaviour.

 - `throwExceptionOnEmptyResult`: By default it returns `true`.
 It throws a 404 when no posts found.
 - `getPostEntity`: By default it returns `$this->get('blog_theme.post_entity')` as classname string.
 You can customize it to list other nodes.